lu-tar/blog/content/posts/git.md

 - `git status`
 - `git add .` or `git add main.py`
 - `git log`: commit ID, author, date
   - `git log --oneline`
 - `git commit -m "message" -m "additional notes"` atomic changes
   - You can't switch branches without commits
   - Check the stashing of files
+  - `git restore`: undo a commit

 Each commits are linked to the previous commit.
 Check HEAD to show where the code is pointing.